Piyush-BA/concur-manual/docs/bookings.md

 # Bookings

 ```
-In case you have not selected self booking.
+In case you have not selected self-booking.
 This feature will not be available.
 ```

 ## Air fare